What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Ethical Considerations

 \section{Ethical Considerations}

-HBB is designed to assess hidden biases in LLMs by systematically hidden bias-related concepts within subtly framed contexts.
-HBB extracts bias concepts exclusively from well-established bias evaluation datasets, including CS, SS, BBQ, and SOFA, ensuring that all stereotypes and demographic categories originate from prior research.
+DBB is designed to assess biases in LLMs by a systematic description-based approach.
+DBB extracts bias concepts exclusively from well-established bias evaluation datasets, including CS, SS, BBQ, and SOFA, ensuring that all stereotypes and demographic categories originate from prior research.
 Our benchmark focuses on five demographic categories -- Age, Gender, Race Ethnicity, Socioeconomic Class, and Religions -- providing a structured but non-exhaustive examination of social biases.
 While these categories cover a range of biases, they do not comprehensively capture the full complexity of demographic identities.

-HBB does not introduce new bias concepts; rather, it relies on existing datasets that may already contain biases inherent in their original sources, such as Western societal norms.
+DBB does not introduce new bias concepts; rather, it relies on existing datasets that may already contain biases inherent in their original sources, such as Western societal norms.
 As bias perception is highly context-dependent, our benchmark may not fully account for intersectional biases or regional and cultural variations in stereotype formation.
-Additionally, while HBB evaluates biases by comparing responses across demographic descriptors, reducing bias assessment to a single metric has inherent limitations.
+Additionally, while DBB evaluates biases by comparing responses across demographic descriptors, reducing bias assessment to a single metric has inherent limitations.
 Bias manifests in complex ways that cannot always be fully captured through automated benchmarks alone.

-Thus, we advocate for the responsible use of our HBB, emphasizing that it should serve as a complementary tool rather than a definitive measure of bias.
-Researchers and practitioners are encouraged to use HBB alongside qualitative human analysis, and to refine and expand the dataset to enhance its inclusivity and applicability across broader social contexts.
+Thus, we advocate for the responsible use of our DBB, emphasizing that it should serve as a complementary tool rather than a definitive measure of bias.
+Researchers are encouraged to use DBB alongside qualitative human analysis, and to refine and expand the dataset to enhance its inclusivity and applicability across broader social contexts.